For style leaders and design lovers.

 ‘Like all metallics, when gold is your base tone it acts as a neutral which means you can pair it with just about any color and it will work,' says Megan Dufresne, principal designer at Californian studio MC Design.
 'In my personal design, I like to pair gold with deep jewel tones to create a rich and luxurious palette.’

 If you're using red, stick to an antique gold finish to avoid the scheme feeling too brash – and don't be afraid to bring in other colors to add a contemporary twist.
 In the red living room above, an otherwise traditional space – complete with rich red walls, period fireplace and coving detail – is made contemporary by including unexpected accents of bright blue alongside the gold wall lights.

 For a grounded, earthy scheme, look no further than terracotta – and its on-trend cousin, paprika.
 'The on-trend color paprika, a more bolder version of terracotta would be a great match to the warm metallic,' says Tom Rutt.

-Similar tones like Benjamin Moore (opens in new tab)'s Cinnamon (opens in new tab), shown above, also work well with gold.
+Similar tones like Benjamin Moore's Cinnamon, shown above, also work well with gold.
 When using gold as a color that goes with orange, consider layering up with warm-toned wood such as teak and accent the scheme with hints of a blue-green – or jade, another of Tom's recommendations – for a cool twist, and to stop things from feeling too monochromatic.

 Surprisingly, few of the experts mentioned blue as a favorite color pairing with gold – possibly because the industry has become oversaturated with the scheme.
 However, it still remains a popular choice thanks to blue's ability to make metallics shine, as in this blue living room by designer Greg Natale.